No other being dares to sit on couches like DARKSEID does!

 .
 If it's The Starscream

 doing it, expect them to slouch in their former boss's throne as a way of posthumously insulting them.

 This is usually done to show how blasť and Badass

-a character is; they're so bored and nonchalant that they aren't even bothering with conventional posture and look insanely cool in the process.
-This has the down side of making them less able to react if someone attacks, but that's not a problem if they are Badass
+a character is; they're so bored and nonchalant that they aren't bothering with conventional posture and look cool in the process.
+This has the down side of making them less able to react if someone attacks, but that's not a problem if they have the right abilities

-'s face?
-Don't overdo it of course, there's a fine line between a slouching badass and a bored tyrant
+.
+Don't provoke them.
+There's a fine line between a slouching badass and a bored tyrant

 Villains are inordinately fond of doing this in chairs that aren't theirs as well.
 Villains will surprise you by draping themselves

 's chair, with an ambush, an Enemy Mine